dmil/code4policy/git/06-branching.md

 10. Run `git log` again.
 Notice that the commit does not appear in the history of the master branch.

 11. Push the changes from the `add-comments` branch.
 You will run into an error asking you to set the "upstream" branch.
+Do what the instructions tell you to.

 	```
 	git checkout add-comments